Peperworx/slacktor/README.md

 Extremely fast bare-bones actor library written in Rust.

+## About

+Slacktor is an extremely performant actor library.
+It supports no-std, has only one dependency, and is extremely simple and portable.
+In optimal conditions, it runs around 700 million messages/second to a single actor with no other dependencies, as seen in the `simple` example (which does use the `rand` crate just to force the compiler to not optimize the code away).
+Because Slacktor does not handle synchronization, utilizing rayon it is possible to acheive roughly 4.5 billion messages/second on an i9-13900H laptop CPU, as seen in the `parallel` example.

+Slacktor has such a low overhead, that simply changing the u64s in `parallel` to u32's in `parallel_u32` provides a speedup to roughly 9 billion messages/second, and reducing them to a u8 in `parallel_u8` increases the speed to 22 billion messages/second.
+Slacktor has such a low overhead that the code in `parallel_u8` executes at roughly the same speed as the code in `no_slacktor`.

 ## Limitations

 Slacktor actors do not have what would be called "contexts" in other actor frameworks, a window to the outside world that allows them to interact with existing actors.
 It is up to the user to provide this, be it as a `RwLock`/`Mutex` of an `Arc` referencing the Slacktor instance, or through message passing.
 Slacktor is focused on providing a simple and performant core for actor based systems, with minimal dependencies.